KacperJanowski98/pllum-function-calling-impl/README.md

 - `notebooks/dataset_exploration.ipynb` - Examples of working with the dataset
 - `notebooks/translation_test.ipynb` - Testing the translation functionality
 - `notebooks/create_translated_dataset.ipynb` - Creating a dataset with Polish translations
+- `notebooks/fine_tuning.ipynb` - Fine-tuning PLLuM 8B with QLoRA and Unsloth
+- `notebooks/test_model.ipynb` - Testing the fine-tuned model for function calling

+## Fine-tuning Features

+The project includes functionality to fine-tune the PLLuM 8B model for function calling:

+- `src/fine_tuning.py` - Utilities for fine-tuning the PLLuM model with QLoRA and Unsloth
+- Optimized for consumer GPUs (tested on NVIDIA RTX 4060)
+- Using 4-bit quantization for memory efficiency
+- Support for both English and Polish queries
+- Customizable hyperparameters via the `PLLuMFineTuningConfig` class
+- Generation utilities for using the fine-tuned model

 ## Translation Features